 Addressing the Other Arguments

 But what about the other arguments against the traditional authorship?
-Isn’t it true, as Ferguson and others have argued, that the names Matthew, Mark, Luke, and John were not even associated with the four gospels until the second century?
+Isn’t it true, as some have argued, that the names Matthew, Mark, Luke, and John were not even associated with the four gospels until the second century?
 Well, no.

 No one can say that the first century texts did not have the authors’ names on them because no one has seen a first century text!
 None have survived.
 Our earliest gospel copy dates to about 125 A.D. and it is just a fragment.
 We don’t actually have any first century texts, Christian, Jew, pagan or otherwise.
 All of our history from this time comes from copied documents.

 The historical evidence, however, is clear.
 The gospel documents were being used in the apostolic churches long before 125 A.D., and most were in use during the first century.
 The evidence also shows that the early churches knew who the authors were because the gospel pedigrees were well-established and the authors’ names were on the scrolls themselves (and tagged) as per normal practice.

 In addition, the immediate followers of the original apostles were still around to vouch for the documents during the first century and early in the second.
 It wasn’t until later in the second and third centuries that other, pseudepigraphical documents began to turn up, such as the Gospels of Peter, Thomas, and Judas.
 The early churches knew those documents were fake, which is why they are not in the Bible we have today.

 Some critics would respond that the titles themselves are too consistent: The Gospel According to Mark, The Gospel According to Matthew, The Gospel According to John, etc. Such consistency must be a strong indication that a central authority—the Church—simply assigned the titles to anonymous gospels.
 It sounds like a compelling argument, but it’s misguided.